Timeline of Wisconsin Women’s Suffrage

 • By 1919, 16 US states and 13 countries granted full suffrage for women.

-• March – National NAWSA conference held in St. Louis; delegation of 10 Wisconsin women attended led by Jessie Jack Hooper who was elected a national director.
+• March: The national NAWSA conference is held in St. Louis; a delegation of ten Wisconsin women attends, led by Jessie Jack Hooper, who is elected a national director.

-• May 19 – President Wilson called a special session of congress because “the amendment must pass”.
-At this time, Theodora Youmans traveled to DC to help lobby for support.
+• May 19: President Wilson calls a special session of Congress because “the amendment must pass.”
+At that time, Theodora Youmans travels to DC to help lobby for support.

-• June 10 – Wisconsin legislature ratifies national amendment shortly before noon, 24 to 1 in the Senate and 52 to 2 in the Assembly.
-Illinois ratified a few minutes prior but because of a mistake, it had to be re-ratified on June 17.
-Ada James’ father, DG James, helped in getting it certified, traveled to DC, received official statement that Wisconsin’s ratification was the first to be received at the State Department, and took it back to Wisconsin.
+• June 10: The Wisconsin legislature ratifies the national amendment shortly before noon, 24 to 1 in the Senate and 52 to 2 in the Assembly.
+Illinois had ratified a few minutes prior, but had to re-ratify on June 17 because of a mistake.
+Ada James’ father, DG James, helps get the WI ratification certified and then travels to DC, receives an official statement that Wisconsin’s ratification was the first to be accepted at the State Department, and takes it back to Wisconsin.

 1920

-• February 12-19 – NAWSA holds Jubilee Convention in Chicago; NAWSA changes to League of Women Voters (LWV).
+• February 12-19: NAWSA holds its Jubilee Convention in Chicago; NAWSA changes its name to the League of Women Voters (LWV).

-• February 20 – WWSA dissolved at a meeting in Milwaukee.
+• February 20: WWSA dissolves at a meeting in Milwaukee.
 A Wisconsin LWV is organized with Theodora Youmans as president.

-• August 26 – 19th Amendment fully ratified when Tennessee became 36th state to support it.
+• August 26: The 19th Amendment is fully ratified when Tennessee becomes the 36th state to support it.

-• Fall – US women vote in elections.
-Many African American women, especially in the South, found it challenging to register, had to wait hours to vote, were required to pay poll taxes, or were required to pass Constitutional knowledge exams.
-Some were subjected to violence and imprisonment.
+• Fall: US women vote in elections.
+Many African American women, especially in the South, find it challenging to register, have to wait hours to vote, and are required to pay poll taxes or pass Constitutional knowledge exams.
+Some are subjected to violence and imprisonment.

-• Theodora Youmans was named Wisconsin’s first woman presidential elector.
+• Theodora Youmans is named Wisconsin’s first woman presidential elector.

 1932